flags/Reactor-3/docs/roadmap.md

 Tasks
 -----
 [x] Structure of Tiles
-[ ] Structure of Maps
+[x] Structure of Maps

 Structure of Tiles
 ------------------
 Items and Tiles will be using dictionaries.
 To lower data cost, Tiles will specifically have two parts: static and dynamic.
-Static parts will be referenced and not stored locally to that tile, and will contain things such as movement cost and icon.
+Static parts will be referenced and not stored locally to that Tile, and will contain things such as movement cost and icon.
 The dynamic portion covers changing values, like items contained at that position or the depth of water.